luizredig/daily-streak/README.md

 Progress: Commit 4 of 10 completed on Day 7
 Progress: Commit 5 of 10 completed on Day 7
 Progress: Commit 6 of 10 completed on Day 7
+Progress: Commit 7 of 10 completed on Day 7